spyder-ide/spyder-docs/doc/working-with-spyder.rst

 Working with Spyder
 ###################

-In this section you will learn more advanced functionalities of Spyder exploring most of the panes.
+In this section, you will learn about Spyder's more advanced functionality, and explore most of the panes.

 =====================
 Beyond the main panes